18F/handbook/_pages/business-units/18f/engineering-resources/before-you-ship/security.md

 ---
 title: Security
-permalink: "/before-you-ship/security"
 ---

 ## General Security Standards

 In the Federal government, the principal law governing the security of information systems is the Federal Information Security Modernization Act (FISMA).
 For more information on FISMA, check out the [FISMA Implementation Project ](https://csrc.nist.gov/projects/risk-management), which will help you stay up to date and in the know about all things FISMA.
 If you're inclined to see TTS' intepretation of FISMA from a user-center approach, take a look at a previous project from the TTS Tech Portfolio and cloud.gov known as [FISMA Ready](https://github.com/fisma-ready/introduction).

-Most of the security practices have been integrated into the [ATO](../ato) portion of this guide and summarized in this [slide deck](https://docs.google.com/presentation/d/1IJurX7Jc5XAQqmJSZtGZeJ8pk3IMfEIMRh1frmCpHlA/edit#slide=id.g601ed6ebc1_0_496) from one of the 18F engineers.
+Most of the security practices have been integrated into the [ATO](/lifecycle/atos) portion of this guide and summarized in this [slide deck](https://docs.google.com/presentation/d/1IJurX7Jc5XAQqmJSZtGZeJ8pk3IMfEIMRh1frmCpHlA/edit#slide=id.g601ed6ebc1_0_496) from one of the 18F engineers.
 Here are a few pointers to get you started:

 - DevOps isn't a team at TTS, but a skillset.
 We are all responsible for the security and operations of our systems.
 - The security of our users' information is paramount, even moreso when it is [personally identifiable information (PII)](../privacy/).
 The types of information your system may process helps determine the type of ATOs available to you and [whether or not you will need to conduct a Privacy Impact Assessment (PIA)](../privacy/).